Cook UK

 Take the peppers away from the grill and allow them to cool for 5 minutes.
 Peel the skin away and slice the peeled peppers into thin strips (enlarge the picture on the left for an idea of size)

 Hungarian Goulash.
 Click to enlarge.
-After two hours or so of cooking, take the casserole from the oven, place the sliced peppers on the top of the goulash and place the covered casserole dish back in the oven for another 5 minutes.
+After two hours or so of cooking (longer if you want to tenderise the meat), take the casserole from the oven, place the sliced peppers on the top of the goulash and place the covered casserole dish back in the oven for another 5 minutes.

 Hungarian Goulash.
 Click to enlarge.
 Goulash can be served with any vegetables you fancy, we chose to keep it simple with a portion of long grain and wild rice.